Last updated - March 23, 2018

 WordPress allows good control to the site owner to manage different user accounts.
 However, if you want to enhance the overall aspects of user management, there are different ways to do it.
 Numerous plugins are available to make your life easier in this regard.
 This article will give you a glimpse on several options to improvise user management on your WooCommerce store.
 In addition, you can also familiarize with different plugins too.

 Limit site access to registered users

 Limiting access to users at specific areas on your site will make you more in control of user management.
-WordPress, by default allows unrestricted view of content and it may not be desirable at all cases.
+WordPress, by default, allows an unrestricted view of content and it may not be desirable in all cases.
 For example, when you want to give restricted access to premium content, newsletters, etc. Some of the below-listed plugins might prove quite useful in this regard.